RAILFAN GUIDES of the U.S.

 Pennsylvania denied the Northern Central access to entering York County.

 The R-O-W was double tracked and signaled by WW1.
-Local passenger service,
+Going thru Ruxton and

 known as the Parkton Local, was discontinued in 1959.
 Soon after, the line